 The physiological factors encourage economic development by stimulating entrepreneurship.

-10. Economic Theory
+16. Economic Theory

-Their assumption is that physiological motivation for economic gains or increase in real income exists in every society.
+Their assumption is that physiological motivation for economic gains or an increase in real income exists in every society.

 In addition, he has also stated that economic motivations are sufficient conditions for individual industrial entrepreneurship.